SandraAhlgrimm/luis_beuth/README.md

 # LUIS Backend for an inventary system

-Frontend App can be found hat luis_beuth_mobile.
+Frontend App can be found at luis_beuth_mobile.

 # ASP.NET DOKU: Welcome to ASP.NET Core